benjamcalvin/capsule-pulse-tracking/README.md

 # Capsule Pulse Tracking

-The below python notebook explains how to setup the processing pipeline.
+The included notebook explains how to setup the processing pipeline.
 Specifics for the exact processing implementation can be found in the `algo.py` file.

 ## Setup